ovgu-ailab/idl2025/assignment3.md

 This prevents the network from trying to achieve 0 or 1 output probabilities, which can prevent overfitting -- but overdo it, and the network will be too uncertain for good performance.
 The `CrossEntropyLoss` object has a parameter you can just set!
 Try small numbers around 0.1 or less.

+## What to Submit
+- A notebook with a trained model including the various optimization improvements.
+You should include a little text write-up on your observations:
+Which technique made the biggest difference?
+Which was easiest to tune/get working?
+You could also see what happens if the _order_ in which you add the different methods makes a difference to your conclusions.
+Or you could add (Tensorboard or other) visualizations to compare the original "before" and your "after" model.
+- 6 CP: The same thing for regularization methods, as well.
+You can submit a single notebook that includes all changes, or one with optimization only and a second one with regularization added, as well.